-- A driver making a left or right turn without checking their surroundings for oncoming bicyclists
+- A driver failing to check their surroundings prior to making a left or right turn.

-- Misjudging a bicyclist’s speed at an intersection, turning in front of them, and colliding
+- Misjudging an oncoming bicyclist’s speed and turning in front of them.

-- Clipping bicyclists by passing by too close to them
+- Clipping a bicyclist by driving too close by.

 It’s important to note that California Vehicle Code 21209 prohibits all drivers from driving within a bike lane.
 Any driver who injures a bicyclist in a bike lane will most likely be held liable for the accident.